Alcaro/bridges/arlib/sandbox/README.txt

 execve
 ------

-Leaving execve is covered above.
+Leaving execve (initializing the new process) is covered above.
 However, entering it isn't obvious either.

-To start with, execve() takes a filename, which will fail due to chroot.
+To start with, execve() takes a filename, which must fail, or it'd leak which files exist.
+Even if we can ensure a known-good filename is passed, ELF files can contain a .interp section (usually pointing to /lib64/ld-linux-x86-64.so.2), which causes the kernel to access that filename, leaking whether it exists.
+Solution: chroot() to an empty directory.

+But if we're in an empty chroot, we don't have access to the emulator either.
 Solution: fexecve().

-Except that's not a syscall, glibc implements it as execve(/proc/self/fd/123), which won't work either.
+Except that's not a syscall; glibc implements it as execve(/proc/self/fd/123), which won't work either.
 I could change the chroot to /proc/self/fd, but that'd probably screw up on fork().
-And I'm not chrooting to /proc, too high risk of granting access to something unauthorized (kernel command line, for example).
+And I'm not chrooting to /proc, too high risk of granting access to something unauthorized (kernel command line, for example, or the symlink /proc/<broker's PID>/root/ -> /).

 Instead, execveat() can be employed.
 Like other *at() functions, it takes a fd and a path, using the fd instead of the current directory if the path is relative.
-It also supports a flag to execute the fd directly.
+It also supports a flag to execute the fd directly, if the path is empty.
+(I have no idea why nonempty paths are allowed with that flag.)

 To ensure the path is empty, the path address must be the last mappable byte in the address space, 0x00007FFF'FFFFEFFF; either it's "", or it's not a NUL-terminated string and the kernel returns